Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Accuracy Tests

 \subsection{Isolated Cuspy Halo}

 We adopted as a reference model an equal particle mass, isolated halo following the NFW cuspy density profile predicted by collisionless dark matter cosmological simulations \citep{1997ApJ...490..493N}.
-The large density range and the corresponding different dynamical times makes it a suitable system for an adaptive time-step code.
-Such tests depend on resolution in order to actually capture the benefit of individual time steps as compared with a global constant time step scheme.
+The large density range and the corresponding different dynamical times make it a suitable system for an adaptive time-step code.
+Such tests depend on resolution to actually capture the benefit of individual time-steps as compared with a global-constant time-step scheme.
 We will use as a reference time scale the dynamical time\footnote{A dynamical time, also called crossing time, is the time taken for a typical particle to cross the system.
-In this paper, a dynamical time is defined as $t_{\mathrm{dyn}}(r)=\left[ \,r^{3} \,/\, GM(r)\, \right]^{1/2}$, where $r$ and $M(r)$ are the radius and mass, respectively.} at the NFW characteristic radius ($r_s$), since it has been used to study the stability of the halo in other works (e.g. \cite{2017arXiv171101453K}).
+In this paper, a dynamical time is defined as $t_{\mathrm{dyn}}(r)=\left[ \,r^{3} \,/\, GM(r)\, \right]^{1/2}$, where $r$ and $M(r)$ are the radius and mass, respectively.} at the NFW characteristic radius ($r_s$), since it has been used to study the stability of the halo in other works \citep[e.g.][]{2015MNRAS.447.3693K}.

-For the integration of our fiducial model, we adopted $G=1$ (gravitational constant), $M_{\mathrm{T}}=1$ (total mass) and $r_{\mathrm{s}}=1$ (scale length, also called characteristic radius), as model units.
+For the integration of our fiducial model, we adopted $G=1$ (gravitational constant), $M_{\mathrm{vir}}=1$ (virial mass) and $r_{\mathrm{s}}=1$ (scale length, also called characteristic radius), as model units.
 We will use these model units through the paper.